How to Patent a Phrase: Everything You Need to KnowPatent Law ResourcesHow to Patent an Idea

 Steps for After You File Your Trademark

 - You may receive an Office Action.
 This means you need to rework your application.
-You might rewrite your statement of use, clarify information you've given, or add more details.
+You might rewrite your statement of use, clarify the information you've given, or add more details.
 A trademark lawyer can help with these alterations.
 Send your response to the trademark examiner.

 - Once your application is approved, you should use the registered trademark symbol ® whenever you publish your phrase.